EDS-Bioinformatics-Laboratory/ENCORE/Processing/README.md

 *The Processing directory should be synchronized to the corresponding GitHub repository **without data and results** because there may not be sufficient storage space on GitHub to accommodate this.
 Moreover, data and results already reside in the FSS.
 The FSS remains the point of entry*

 * *To exclude specific subdirectories and files from the GitHub repository you should make the appropriate changes to **gitignore-FSS-template** and copy it to **.gitignore**.*
 * *The \Processing directory contains several other gitignore templates for specific languages.
 To use any of these templates, simply merge its content into .gitignore.
-It is considered good practice to keep a single gitignore in the top-level directory and not in individual subdirectories, which would make debugging more troublesome.*
+It is considered good practice to keep a single .gitignore in the top-level directory and not in individual subdirectories, which would make debugging more troublesome.*

 * *The \Processing directory should contain a <u>github.txt</u> file with the name of  the associated GitHub repository (URL).
 This file is used by the FSS Navigator*